Proper Storage, Handling, and Shipping of Influenza Vaccine

 If temperatures fall out of range due to a storage or handling mishap (e.g., power outage, refrigerator door left open, vaccine left out on counter), take immediate action:

-- Determine the cause.
+- Determine the cause, if possible

 - Stop using the vaccine.